LostMyInfo/mapih/README.md

 ```

 ### [Delete Guild Integration](https://discord.com/developers/docs/resources/guild#delete-guild-integration)
-**Deletes any associated webhooks and kicks the associated bot if there is one.**
+• Deletes any associated webhooks and kicks the associated bot if there is one.

 #### Parameters
 | Field          | Type      | Description                         |